 The "separated ones" will soon fill the house of a man named Simon.
 Some warn Simon, a part of this ancient sect, that his invitation to dinner will bring lasting scandal to his house and name.
 Others surmise Simon's real intentions are to expose this man for the fraud that they consider him to be.
-This much is certain: Simon wants to investigate for himself the Rabbi many believe to be a prophet.
+Or maybe Simon just wanted the honor of hosting a well-known celebrity.
+This much is certain: Simon will investigate for himself the Rabbi many believe to be a prophet.

-But in this they all agree-the itinerate teacher, this Rabbi, cannot be trusted.
+And in this they all agree-the itinerate teacher, this Rabbi, cannot be trusted.
 After all, didn't he once call them "snakes" to their faces?
 And who can trust someone preaching against self-righteousness?
 The people seem to love him, but what do the people know?
+They are sinners and do not follow the Law, at least that is what the religious say.

-Your invitation has arrived.
+Finally, your invitation has arrived.
 One of Simon's servants has come to you and requested your attendance.
+You weren't sure you'd be invited, but as a special visitor, to not attend would be an insult to the entire community.
 You will be one of the select few to recline at the table.
 Like Simon and most everyone else, you too are intrigued.
-Who is this man?
+Who is this man who is so loved and so hated?

 Your heightened sense of excitement goes way beyond the anticipated food and atmosphere.

 You sense the tension building in the community.

-Everyone expects a showdown-two opposite opinions on how to live life.
+Everyone expects a showdown of sorts-two opposite opinions on how to live a proper life.